INNOCENT-ops806/gridSnakeCPP/README.md

 ./main.out
 ```

-which will create an instance of the game and the game will start rendering on your screen
+Which will create an instance of the game and the game will start rendering on your screen

 ## Contribution